ninock2/JSON2HTML/README.md

 # JSON2HTML
-JSON to HTML converter written in php.
-Converter has simplistic UI and is written in Slovene, my native language.
+JSON to HTML converter written in php with UI.
+Converter is written in Slovene, my native language.

 Converter is still in progress.
 Next steps are automatization and translation to english.